Temporary storage for imports

 From: HM Revenue & Customs

-Related guides: Supplementary Declarations for imports Supplementary Declarations for exports The Single Administrative Document for import and export National Clearance Hub for goods entering, leaving or transiting the European Community Use and submit Supplementary Declarations
+Related guides: Supplementary Declarations for imports Supplementary Declarations for exports The Single Administrative Document for import and export National Clearance Hub for goods entering, leaving or transiting the European Union Use and submit Supplementary Declarations